dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

   Instead of listing objects that are selected for copy by the filters installed with the ``--filter`` option, list the objects that are going to be skipped when using the filters.

+--summary

+  Instead of listing current progress when the command is still running, instead list the summary with timing details for each step and for all tables, indexes, and constraints.

+  This options requires the ``--json`` option too: at the moment only this output format is supported.

 --json